DataDog/integrations-core/docs/dev/new_check_howto.md

 A Check is a Python class with the following requirements:

-- If running with Agent v7+ it should be Python 3 compatible, Python 2 otherwise for Agent v5 and v6.
+- Integrations run via Agent v7+ must be Python 3 compatible; however, Agents v5 and v6 still use Python 2.7.
 - It must derive from `AgentCheck`
 - It must provide a method with this signature: `check(self, instance)`